New York City Anesthesia Error Lawyer

 - Failing to recognize/address signs of an allergic reaction to anesthesia

-- Providing improper or incomplete instructions to a patient before or after a procedure
+- Providing improper or incomplete instructions to a patient before or after

 - Providing poor or insufficient follow-up care/aftercare

 - Using defective or faulty equipment when administering anesthesia

 It is important to note that a poor reaction to anesthesia or an unideal